xmos/ai_tools/docs/rst/xcore-ai-coding.rst

   #.
 You train your network as normal, using for example Keras.

   #.
 You quantize your network to ``int8`` and convert it to TensorFlow
      Lite.
+Partial support for ``16x8`` is also implemented.
      You can keep the occasional float operation in the network.

   #.
 You optimize your network for XCORE.AI